threefoldtech/js-sdk/docs/wiki/marketplace/deployment.md

     JS-NG> ssh_server2.save()
     ```

-now you can start your `3Bot` server and access marketplace dashboard on `/marketplace`
+Now you can start your `3Bot` server and access marketplace dashboard on `/marketplace`